-In both the problems, the temperature distribution, unknown temperature gradient, displacement function and thermal stresses of semi-infinite rectangular beam have been investigated with the aid of integral transform techniques.
+In both the problems, the temperature distribution, displacement function and thermal stresses of semi-infinite rectangular plate have been investigated with the aid of integral transform techniques.
 The expressions are obtained in terms of Bessel's function in the form of infinite series.
 The results that are obtained can be applied to the design of useful structures or machines in engineering applications.
+Any particular case of special interest can be derived by assigning suitable values to the parameters and functions in the expressions